boardgameio/boardgame.io/docs/multiplayer.md

 [Babel](https://babeljs.io/) like so:

 ```
-$ npm install -D babel-preset-zero
+$ npm install -D babel-preset-zero babel-cli
 $ npx babel-node --presets zero src/server.js
 ```

-!> `npx` allows you to run binaries like `babel-node` from the NPM repository easily by installing them locally if they aren't available.
+!> `npx` allows you to run binaries like `babel-node` from the NPM repository easily.
 This is just one development setup, and you may choose one of many other Babel setups during deployment.

 This just brings up a server that's capable of servicing the socket communication (not to be confused with the server that's serving